 Other Alternatives to Consider

-Alternatives for Psychiatric Care
+Alternatives for Medication

 While Grow Therapy offers medication management, services like Brightside Health provide more comprehensive psychiatric care, on top of offering therapy, crisis care, and more.
 Talkiatry could also be a decent option, as it offers personalized treatment plans and can prescribe controlled medications—but it only accepts in-network insurance and doesn’t offer cash-pay at all.